Upgrade and installation FAQ (SQL Server R Services)

-Use the /UPDATESOURCE argument to specify the location of a local file containing the SQL Server update, such as a Cumulative Update or Service Pack release.
+Use the /UPDATESOURCE argument to specify the location of a local file that contains the SQL Server update, such as a cumulative update or service pack release.

-Use the /MRCACHEDIRECTORY argument to specify the folder containing the R component CAB files.
+Use the /MRCACHEDIRECTORY argument to specify the folder that contains the R component CAB files.

 Schedule for update of R components

-As hotfixes or improvements to SQL Server 2016 are released, R components are upgraded or refreshed as well, if your instance already includes the R Services feature.
+As hotfixes or improvements to SQL Server 2016 are released, R components are also upgraded or refreshed, if your instance already includes the R Services feature.

 If you are using SQL Server 2017, upgrades to R components are automatically installed.

-As of December 2016, it is also possible to upgrade R components on a faster cadence than the SQL Server release cycle, by binding an instance of R Services to the Modern Software Lifecycle policy.
+As of December 2016, you can upgrade R components on a faster cadence than the SQL Server release cycle.
+Do this by binding an instance of R Services to the Modern Software Lifecycle policy.
 Currently support is provided only for upgrade of 2016 instances.
-However, when a new version of R Server is released, you will be able to upgraded 2017 instances as well.
+When a new version of R Server is released, you will be able to upgrade to 2017 instances as well.

 In general, in-place upgrades are not supported for any pre-release versions.

-To install R Services successfully, you must uninstall any previous versions of R Services (In-Database) and its related R components, including SQL Server 2016 CTP3, CTP3.1, CTP3.2, RC0, or RC1.
+To install R Services successfully, you must uninstall any previous versions of R Services (In-Database) and its related R components.
+This includes SQL Server 2016 CTP3, CTP3.1, CTP3.2, RC0, or RC1.

-Uninstalling of a pre-release version can be complex and require running a special script; we recommend that you contact technical support for assistance.
+Uninstalling a pre-release version can be complex and require running a special script.
+Contact technical support for assistance.

 The following versions were installed with pre-release versions of SQL Server 2016.